What is you exercise level?

 ‘Normal’ exercise isn’t your thing.
 You need a challenge to get excited about, whether that’s a marathon, a triathlon or some kind of outdoor pursuit.

 High calorie protein bars, nuts and peanut butter.
 You’re doing considerably more exercise than the average person, so calorie consumption isn’t a worry.
 But do choose your snacks according to the intensity of your workouts.
 If you’ve got a particularly long training run coming up, eat a wholemeal bagel topped with sliced banana and peanut butter a couple of hours before.
-Or opt for a high calorie bar like Nutricious that keeps you fuelled throughout.

 You exercise five days a week and your workouts are well-planned.
 Strength training is a big part of your routine.